ludviglundgren/deluge-automanage/README.md

 max_active_downloads = 1      # set max active downloads
 ```

+⚠️ NOTICE: Be sure to set the correct Deluge version!

 * If running on HDDs and 1Gbit - `max_active_downloads = 2` is a good setting to not overload the disks and gives as much bandwidth as possible to the torrents.
 * For SSDs and 1Gbit+ you can increase this value.